psy0rz/rpi-ws281x-smi/README.md

  * Install cmake-js globally (otherwise it wont run as root)
  * Install build-essenentials and cmake and stuff.
  * Blacklist soundcard: https://github.com/beyondscreen/node-rpi-ws281x-native#raspberry-integrated-soundcard
- * Edit smi/rpi_dma_utils.h and select correct raspberry. (wont be neccesary later on)

 Since its a work in progress its still messy.